whosonfirst/go-whosonfirst-browser/README.md

 _This package used to be called `go-whosonfirst-static`.
 Now it is called `go-whosonfirst-browser.`_

+## Deprecation notice (April, 2024)

+This package has been deprecated.
+It will be replaced by the [go-whosonfirst-spelunker](https://github.com/whosonfirst?q=go-whosonfirst-spelunker&type=all&language=&sort=) packages.
+Once those packages have reached a point where they start to be versioned this package will be archived.

 ## Things this package is not

 ### This is not a replacement for the [Who's On First Spelunker](https://spelunker.whosonfirst.org/).